shravanblocsys/Defi-Markets/README.md

 # DeFi Markets - DFM
-The Fund Management Operating System

-A permissionless DTF Launchpad for the Internet Capital Markets
+The Permissionless DTF Launchpad for the Internet Capital Markets

 This repo contains: